RikoNyberg/meal_planner/README.md

 ## Requirements:
 1. Total calories per day should be as close to 2000 kcal as possible.
-- The system is capable to produce exact number but due to roundings and unclear energy calculations (see Details section 7.) these are not exactly 2000 kcal always
+- The system is capable to produce exact number but due to roundings and unclear energy calculations (see Details section 7.) these are not always exactly 2000 kcal.
 2. Energy division by macronutrients, as accurately as possible:
 - 50 % of energy should be from carbs - Done
 - 30 % from proteins - Done